cpwr-devops/DevOps-Examples/docs/pipelines/Mainframe-CI-Example-pipeline.md

 ![Adding parameters](./images/Adding parameters.png)

-The parameters in this first set are specific to the individual execution of the pipeline
+The parameters in this first set are specific to the individual execution of the pipeline and get passed by the [ISPW Webhook](../tool_configurations/webhhok_setup.html#Webhook Parameters)
 <table>
     <tr>
         <th>Name</th>